This 100-year-old decluttering rule might be just what you need to finally master a minimalist home

 It's no surprise that the 80/20 rule comes in especially handy when it comes to how to organize a room with too much stuff in, but which spaces in the home does the rule prove most effective in?

-While this decluttering principle works wonders wherever you use it, it's best applied to spaces where you store lots of things that serve little purpose.
 'Kitchens are a fun place to practice 80/20, particularly for those who love kitchen gadgets,' notes Melissa.
-'That ice cream machine might have been that year's "must have" but it just isn't practical for every home and cook.
+'That ice cream machine might have been that year's 'must have' but it just isn't practical for every home and cook.
 I encourage giving things a deadline and if they haven't been used by that time, they need to be donated or tossed.'

 Remember to be kind to yourself

-While it helps to adopt a ruthless attitude when you're decluttering, it's important to be kind to yourself.
+While it helps to adopt a ruthless attitude when you're decluttering, a super simple decluttering habit is to be kind to yourself first.
 It's okay to feel sentimental over family heirlooms or gifts, and you shouldn't force yourself to let go of them if you find the thought upsetting.

 -